Skip to content

 Warning

 Group Cogs only work with slash commands and hybrid commands.
-If you define a prefixed command inside it will be defined at root level hence command will be registered as ping.
+If you define a prefixed command inside it will be defined at root level and not as a subcommand.
+Slash commands can currently be nested only one level deep.
+So for example /foo bar baz is the maximum depth you can go.
+Prefix commands do not have this limitation.

 Advanced settings⚓︎